anonymous-conf/dplr/README.md

 ========================================

 This repository contains algorithms for performing differentially private simple linear regression.
-We also provide example usage of the main algorithms.
+We also provide an example usage of the main algorithms.

 Families of Algorithms
 ----------------------